Diet, Exercise & Lifestyle

 Calcium.
 During the menopause, an adequate daily calcium intake is especially important to help protect and maintain bone density as bone loss accelerates.
 See below for recommended intakes at different stages of life and calcium content in foods.
 Supplements of Calcium and Vitamin D can be taken if the recommended amount is not achieved but the body copes best with a dietary source of calcium.

 Calcium calculator.
-You can find a daily dietary calcium calculator here
+You can find a daily dietary calcium calculator here and see more information below about dietary calcium.

 Phosphorus is a necessary nutrient and typical diets are unlikely to be deficient.